Myanmar junta blocks Facebook, clamping down on opposition to coup

 Pictures shared on Wednesday showed workers at the agriculture ministry joining the campaign of disobedience too.

 Other signs of anger have emerged.
-For two nights, people in Yangon and other cities have banged on pots and pans and honked car horns, with images circulating widely on Facebook.
+For a third night, people in Yangon and other cities banged on pots and pans and honked car horns.

 “Lights are shining in the dark,” said Min Ko Naing, a veteran of past campaigns against military rule, in a call to action.
 “We need to show how many people are against this unfair coup.”